codeguy/Slim-Documentation-Old/02-configuration/2-application-settings/page.md

 ### cookies.httponly

-Determines whether or not cookies are delivered only via the HTTP protocol.
+Determines whether cookies should be accessible through client side scripts (false = accessible).
 You may override this setting when invoking the Slim application's `setCookie()` or `setEncryptedCookie()` methods.

     <?php